Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 <!-- ------------------------ -->
 ## Monitoring Results

-After your pipeline has finished running, go into the graph view and check the various tasks to make sure everything has run properly.
+After your pipeline has finished running, go into the grid view and check that all tasks ran successfully.
 Then, go into your Snowflake environment and check the newly created `PRED_CUSTOMER_CALLS` and `PRED_TWITTER_COMMENTS` to see the finished result of your model training.
 They should look like the examples below:

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_7_pred_table1.png)
 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_8_pred_table2.png)